HIV Nursing 2019 will take place September 21-22, 2019, in Rome.

 Please note that only the abstracts of paid conference registrants will be included in the final Program and Abstracts Book.
 Accepted abstracts will be published in the conference proceedings.
 Abstracts are considered official communication to IAPAC.
 Submission of an abstract implies permission to publish, and online posting, if accepted.
 A copy of any electronic presentation and handouts will be transferred to IAPAC.Login or Register to submit an abstract

-HIV Nursing 2019 is made possible through sponsorship support from ViiV Healthcare and educational grants from Gilead Sciences and Merck & Co.
+HIV Nursing 2019 is made possible through sponsorship support from ViiV Healthcare and an educational grant from Gilead Sciences.